I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-cmregistercallbackex.md

 ## -remarks
 The <b>CmRegisterCallbackEx</b> routine is available starting with Windows Vista.

-A driver can call <a href="kernel.cmregistercallback">CmRegisterCallback</a> or <b>CmRegisterCallbackEx</b> to register a <a href="kernel.registrycallback">RegistryCallback</a> routine, which is called every time a thread performs an operation on the registry.
+A driver can call <a href="..\wdm\nf-wdm-cmregistercallback.md">CmRegisterCallback</a> or <b>CmRegisterCallbackEx</b> to register a <a href="https://msdn.microsoft.com/library/windows/hardware/ff560903">RegistryCallback</a> routine, which is called every time a thread performs an operation on the registry.

 The <i>Altitude</i> parameter defines the  position of the minifilter driver relative to other minifilters in the I/O stack when the minifilter is loaded.
 Allocation of altitudes to minifilters is managed by Microsoft.
-For more information about altitudes, see <a href="ifsk.load_order_groups_and_altitudes_for_minifilter_drivers">Load Order Groups and Altitudes for Minifilter Drivers</a>.
+For more information about altitudes, see <a href="https://msdn.microsoft.com/be8f18fe-c80b-44a3-b0c3-f2f630142180">Load Order Groups and Altitudes for Minifilter Drivers</a>.

-Call <a href="kernel.cmunregistercallback">CmUnRegisterCallback</a> to unregister a callback routine that <b>CmRegisterCallbackEx</b> registered.
+Call <a href="..\wdm\nf-wdm-cmunregistercallback.md">CmUnRegisterCallback</a> to unregister a callback routine that <b>CmRegisterCallbackEx</b> registered.

 For more information about <b>CmRegisterCallbackEx</b> and filtering registry operations, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff545879">Filtering Registry Calls</a>.